CrosswalkEcosystem/TRAXR/docs/ARCHITECTURE.md

 - attach issuer metadata, flags, and trustline counts (roadmap),
 - store structural data for scoring engine.

+### 3.3 Stability & Historical Data Constraints

+In the current MVP architecture, TRAXR operates on snapshot-based datasets without continuous historical replay.

+As a result, the **Stability** dimension is currently normalized across all pools.
+True volatility-aware stability assessment requires continuous time-series sampling, which will be enabled once TRAXR transitions to a native XRPL indexer with historical ledger access.

 ---

 # 4. Data Flow Diagram